MultiSafepay/docs/content/faq/getting-started/test-payment-details.md

 ## Direct Bank Transfer

 MultiSafepay provides a test platform for Direct Bank Transfer transactions though Deutsche Bank.
-You can simulate those scenarios:
+You can simulate the following scenarios:

 | Status    | Description              |
 | --------- | ------------------------ |
 | Completed | Transaction is Completed |
 | Canceled | Transaction is Canceled |

-Select "Demo Bank" in the Bank field and go through the steps with the information provided in the description in order to get a Completed status.
+Select 'Demo Bank' in the Bank field and go through the steps with the information provided in the description in order to get a _Completed_ status.
-In order to get a Cancel status you just need to click on the close button on the top right of the screen.
+In order to get a _Cancel_ status you need to click on the _Close_ button at the top right of the screen.

 ## Dotpay